AI-Assisted Coding: What Nobody Tells You (2026)

 - Translate logic from one language to another

 That part is real.
+It does save time.

 But here's where most of the conversation stops — and where the real story starts.